artificialsolutions/tie-api-example-twitter/README.md

 #### Configure the App Service app and deploy code

 1. Select your application folder.

-# Deploy to Linux

 2. Right-click on App Services and select **Create new Web App**.
-A Linux container is used by default.
+A Linux container is used by default (if you like to deploy a windows container see [here](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode)).
 1. Type a globally unique name for your web app and press **Enter**.
 The name must be unique across all of Azure and use only alphanumeric characters ('A-Z', 'a-z', and '0-9') and hyphens ('-').
 1. In Select a runtime stack, select the Node.js version you want.
 An **LTS** version is recommended.
 1. In Select a pricing tier, select **Free (F1)** and wait for the resources to be provisioned in Azure.